Skip to the main content

 Current Program Projects

-Overlay is the paving of a second layer of asphalt over existing asphalt with a mixture of coarse rock and asphalt, about two inches in depth.
+Overlay is the paving of a second layer of asphalt over existing asphalt.
+It applies about two inches of a mixture of coarse rock and asphalt.
 This process extends the useful life of well-traveled streets by up to 20 years.

-Depending on the degree of cracking, crumbling or sinking, some areas on the roadway may be cut out and patched before the overlay.
+Some areas of the roadway may need repair before the overlay.
+Depending on the degree of cracking, crumbling or sinking, some areas may be cut out and patched.

-The overlay process reduce pavement distress, lower noise levels, reduce life-cycle costs, and provides long-lasting service.
+The overlay process reduces pavement distress, lowers noise levels, reduces life-cycle costs, and provides long-lasting service.

 During resurfacing, dump trucks bring hot asphalt to the project site.
 A paving machine lays down hot asphalt, and large rollers compact the asphalt as it cools.
-Manhole covers and other utility covers in the roadway are raised to the top of the new asphalt and adjusted to the new roadway elevation.
+Manhole covers and other utility covers in the roadway are raised to the top of the new asphalt.

-When the street reaches its optimum compaction value based on WSDOT standards and has cooled enough to safely carry traffic, crews reopen travel lanes.
+Once the street has reached its optimum compaction value, crews can reopen travel lanes when the asphalt cools enough for safety.
 At signalized intersections, crews place new loop detectors into the pavement.
 Finally, crews add new lane markers, crosswalk stripes and arrows.

 If you have any questions about the construction please call or email Ben Ressler.